wp-plugins/wd-twitter-feed/readme.txt

 * New feature: Twitter lists.
 Feature any list from any user.
 * New feature: Twitter search.
 Feature tweets using the twitter search api.
 * New feature: Home timeline.
 Feature your home timeline, including your tweets, and the tweets of those you follow.
 * New feature: Mentions of me.
-Feature tweets containing a users???s @screen_name for the authenticating user.
+Feature tweets containing a users's @screen_name for the authenticating user.
 * New feature: Retweets of me.
 Feature the most recent tweets authored by the authenticating user that have been retweeted by others.
 * Improved: Cache design
 * Improved: Debug mode can now be turned on/off from the administration panel.